laravel/octane/README.md

 ### Package Support

 We are in the process of updating our first-party packages to ensure Octane compatibility.
-You can find a table of our progress below:
+You can find a table of our progress below.
+You must be using the latest tagged release of these libraries in order to receive Octane compatibility:

 Package | Status
 ------------ | -------------